m1foley/mahjongwind/README.md

 Play mahjong with your friends online!

 ## TODO
+- Shrink everything to fit more discards by default
-- Slam/shake animation when current player discards
+- Animation when current player discards: slide, shake, slam
 - Visually indicate when another player drew from deck.
 Floating peektile?
 - Change drag cursor on "remaining deck"
 - Button to sort hand on deal